Hawaii Booth Menu & Review: 2022 Epcot Food & Wine Festival

-Since its introduction, the Hawaii booth has been home to one of the best snacks in all of Walt Disney World: the Kalua Pork Slider.
-This delicious item also contributes to the obsession with all things Dole among Disney fans, but rather than being topped with pineapple soft serve, this features a nice chutney.
+For the last several years, the Hawaii booth has been home to two of the best snacks in all of Walt Disney World.
+One of these, the Kalua Pork Slider, also contributes to the obsession with all things Dole among Disney fans, but rather than being topped with pineapple soft serve, this features a nice chutney.
 (Although perhaps one of the test chefs should pioneer a Dole Whip Slider!)

 First, here’s a look at the Hawaii Global Marketplace menu:

 - Kālua Pork Slider with sweet-and-sour DOLE pineapple chutney and spicy mayonnaise

 - SPAM Musubi Nigiri with sushi rice, teriyaki-glazed SPAM, spicy mayonnaise, eel sauce, and nori (New)